Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

    real A/V sessions, using the same controller model for rate changes.
 3. Apply output-latency compensation from `oxideav-sysaudio::Stream::latency()` and add explicit output-device / channel-layout / downmix policy.
-4. Add an Android backend to `oxideav-sysaudio` (or another Sanctuary Android audio implementation) before enabling real A/V playback there.
-5. Add ABR on top of the now-asynchronous fixed-quality source/session switching boundary, retaining manual/favourite-quality overrides.
+4. Add ABR on top of the now-asynchronous fixed-quality source/session switching boundary, retaining manual/favourite-quality overrides.
-6. Consider eliminating the final GPU-local image copy in `vdpau-direct` only if wgpu can safely own/sample the externally-written image without weakening resource-state correctness.
+5. Consider eliminating the final GPU-local image copy in `vdpau-direct` only if wgpu can safely own/sample the externally-written image without weakening resource-state correctness.
-7. Extend HLS support for discontinuities, byte ranges, fMP4/MAP, encryption, live reload and other source shapes only as real inputs require them.
+6. Extend HLS support for discontinuities, byte ranges, fMP4/MAP, encryption, live reload and other source shapes only as real inputs require them.